lotlouischoitslab/Champaign-Urbana_Bus_Ridership/README.md

 ![title](images/describe.jpg)

-#### Figure 1. shows the mean, standard deviation, minimum value, 25 percentile, 50th percentile, 75th percentile and the maximum values respectively for each month analyzed and the total passenger ridership
+#### Figure 1. shows the mean, standard deviation, minimum value, 25 percentile, 50th percentile, 75th percentile and the maximum values respectively for each month analyzed and the total passenger ridership.

 ![title](images/anual.png)

-#### Figure 2. above shows the scatter plot of all the data including both months and total ridership
+#### Figure 2. above shows the scatter plot of all the data including both months and total ridership.

 ![title](images/scatter.png)

-#### Figure 3. above shows the ridership of the CUMTD bus broken down into months
+#### Figure 3. above shows the ridership of the CUMTD bus broken down into months.

 Datasets were then further broken down into months and total ridership to determine the line of best fit for all the plotted data points.
 The following figure shows a polynomial regression of degree 3 line curve plotted with respect to the analyzed data.